nf-core/sarek/docs/output.md

 ## Preprocessing

-`Sarek` pre-processes raw `fastq` files or `unmapped BAM` files, based on [GATK best practices](https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows).
+Sarek pre-processes raw FastQ files or unmapped BAM files, based on [GATK best practices](https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows).

-### Preparation of input files (fastq or (u)bam)
+### Preparation of input files (FastQ or (u)BAM)

 [FastP](https://github.com/OpenGene/fastp) is a tool designed to provide all-in-one preprocessing for FastQ files and as such is used for trimming and splitting.
 By default, these files are not published.
-However, if publishing is enabled, please be aware that these files are only published once, meaning if trimming and splitting is enabled, then the resulting files will be sharded fastq files with trimmed reads.
+However, if publishing is enabled, please be aware that these files are only published once, meaning if trimming and splitting is enabled, then the resulting files will be sharded FastQ files with trimmed reads.
 If only one of them is enabled then the files contain either trimmed or split reads, respectively.

 #### Trim adapters

 [FastP](https://github.com/OpenGene/fastp) supports global trimming, which means it trims all reads in the front or the tail.
 This function is useful since sometimes you want to drop some cycles of a sequencing run.
-In the current implementation in `sarek`
+In the current implementation in sarek
 `--detect_adapter_for_pe` is set by default which enables auto-detection of adapter sequences.
 For more information on how to fine-tune adapter trimming, take a look into the parameter docs.

 The resulting files are intermediate and by default not kept in the final files delivered to users.
 Set `--save_trimmed`to enable publishing of the files in: